ChadSexington/Assassination/README.md

   - Just keep it simple...
 - Add multiple mailers
   - One to initiate/confirm new players
   - One to send out new targets
   - One to mass-mail event notices (starts and stops)
-  - Maybe more idk
 - Add 'events' controller that will handle all 'kills'
   - There should be a route to /events/feed that lists, in order, all kills
   - /events/index should contain a tree of sorts?